 What is The Brick House Cooperative, anyway?

-- THE BRICK HOUSE is a group of writers, editors and artists who formed an ad-free cooperative in the fall of 2020.
+- The Brick House is group of writers, editors and artists who formed a cooperative in the fall of 2020.

-- THE BRICK HOUSE has no owners, no executives, and no investors, just cooperative members holding equal shares.
+- No owners, no executives, and no investors; just cooperative members holding equal shares.

-- Publishers at THE BRICK HOUSE are bound to standards of conduct regarding accuracy, credit, transparency, fairness, privacy & ethics.
+- Member organizations are bound to standards of conduct regarding accuracy, credit, transparency, fairness, privacy & ethics.

 What kind of articles are published at The Brick House?

 It’s a loose confederation; our common ground is a belief in press freedom and speech rights, and the need to protect them in a fraught world.
 But it would be fair to say that all the Brick House’s members care about elevating unusual and rarely-heard voices and concerns.
 We serve a global audience of intelligent readers, interested in history, news, politics, art and culture.

 It’s currently $75 for membership.
 Thank you for even asking!!
 We rely on reader support to keep going.